espre05/starter-sb-camel-liberty/README.md

 ### Project contents
 The context root is set in the `src/main/webapp/WEB-INF/ibm-web-ext.xml` file.
 The ports are set in the pom.xml file.

-* **Springboot** : Inside the project there is a orca.app package containing two classes:
+* **Springboot** : Inside the project there is a failsafe.orca package containing two classes:
     * `SpringBootLibertyApplication`: The entry point for the SpringBoot application.
     * `LibertyHelloController`: A Spring REST endpoint which you can access at `http://localhost:9080/<context>/springbootweb`

-There is also a test class named `orca.app.rest.HelloControllerTest` that will test the Spring REST endpoint to ensure orca.app is working.
+There is also a test class named `failsafe.orca.rest.InsuranceControllerTest` that will test the Spring REST endpoint to ensure failsafe.orca is working.
 ### Run

 To build and run the application:
 1. `mvn install`
 1. `mvn liberty:run-server`
+1. `mvn install -Dmaven.test.skip=true`

 ### Endpoints